-Books 11-18 contain events following the war and teachings by Bhishma.
+Books 11-18 of the Mahabharata contain events following the war and teachings by Bhishma.

 After the war, when Krishna exits the chariot, it bursts into flames; only his presence kept the celestial weapons from destroying it earlier.
 Krishna reveals that the gods allowed this war to relieve Earth of her great burden (similar to Troy).
 Duryodhana was the incarnation of Kali, lord of the 4th age.

 Yudhishthira reports the death toll at six million.
 Appalled at such losses, he has a personal crisis similar to Arjuna before the battle.
 He doesn’t want to rule because it requires the use of force and more violence.
 He sees that life itself is painful, as men are always searching for more material wealth and power, never satisfied.
 The man who prizes gold and dirt equally is happiest.
 The others convince him he must rule and fulfill his duty.